1981 Pushkin Tu-104 crash

-On 7 February 1981, a Tupolev Tu-104A passenger jet crashed during take off from Pushkin Airport near Leningrad (today's Saint Petersburg), Russia, resulting in the death of all 50 people on board, including 28 high-ranking Soviet military personnel.
+On 7 February 1981, a Tupolev Tu-104A passenger jet crashed during take off from Pushkin Airport near Leningrad, Soviet Union, resulting in the death of all 50 people on board, including 28 high-ranking Soviet military personnel.
 The official investigation concluded that the aircraft was improperly loaded.

 Accident

 At 18:00 local time, the Tu-104A lined up on runway 21 and commenced its take-off run during snowing weather conditions.
 After rotation, the aircraft pitched up beyond normal take-off attitude, and eight seconds after lift off, at an altitude above ground level of 50 m, the Tupolev stalled and entered a right bank.
 The aircraft continued to roll right until it struck the ground 20 m from the departure end of the runway, crashing nearly inverted and bursting into flames, killing 49 of the 50 people on board.
 One person in the cockpit was ejected from the nose of the aircraft, and was found alive in the snow not far from the crash site, but died on the way to a hospital.